JoGMG/printf/README.md

 ﻿# 0x11.
 C - printf
-My first team project as an ALX Student.
+Our first team project as an ALX Student.